Short-term parking zones around Vienna: expansion planned

 Changes in Schwechat and Zwölfaxing

 In Schwechat (District Bruck an der Leitha) are also pending changes in the coming months.
-Originally, the situation was not to be evaluated again until spring, but now “something will happen soon,” reports city press spokesman Dejan Mladenov.
+Originally, the situation was not to be evaluated once more until spring, but now “something will happen soon,” reports city press spokesman Dejan Mladenov.
 How exactly the adjustments will look like is not yet known.
 This will be decided at a council meeting in December.

 Because of the short-term parking zones in Schwechat, there is also parking in the nearby Zwölfaxing (Bruck an der Leitha district) worked on a solution because many would park their cars here – still free of charge – the responsible municipal office informs.
 A working group consisting of local councilors has been entrusted with the task.
 There are no details yet.